 Integumentary system (skin and its accessory structures)

-With its antibacterial, anti-inflammatory, and healing properties, it is ideal for chapped skin, minor wounds, or dry and irritated skin.
-Its soothing power adds another layer by calming pain related to inflamed, damaged skin and relieving itching caused by dermatitis or insect bites.
-Pssst: what's more, it repels insects!
+With its antibacterial, anti-inflammatory, and healing properties, it is ideal for chapped skin, shallow wounds, or dry and irritated skin.
+Its soothing power adds another layer by calming pain related to inflammation of damaged skin and relieving itching from dermatitis or insect bites.
+Psst: plus, it keeps insects away!

-→ Essential oil: for external application, in vegetable oil or a balm
+→ Essential oil: for external application, in vegetable oil or in a balm

 Respiratory system

-Here again, its antibacterial, anti-inflammatory, and calming virtues are called upon to combat respiratory infections and coughs.
-Lavender is an expectorant, so it helps to thin mucus for better clearance, thus clearing the airways.
+Again, its antibacterial, anti-inflammatory, and calming virtues are called upon to combat respiratory infections and coughs.
+Lavender is an expectorant, so it helps to thin mucus for better expulsion, thus clearing the respiratory tract.

 → Flowers: in infusion